JuZi6666/Alame-joke-rot/README_EN.md

 Here is the English translation maintaining the original context and preserving filenames in quotes:

 A cold joke group chat bot implemented based on the QQ Open Platform and Python-Flask
-Cold joke sources: 60s.viki.moe or local online joke database
+Cold joke sources: 60s.viki.moe or local joke database

 Using this series of programs may require providing the following parameters:
 APP_ID